renesas/ra-fsp-examples/example_projects/ek_ra6m5/USBX_pmsc/USBX_pmsc_ek_ra6m5_ep/readme.txt

 3. Hardware Connections:

     User needs to confirm the default USB speed selection used in the example project prior to set up the hardware connection.
+(In this EP, we current use short wire connecting between PMOD and board: shorter than 10cm)

     Full Speed:(For EK-RA6M3, EK-RA6M1, EK-RA6M2, EK-RA6M4, EK-RA6M5, EK-RA4M2, EK-RA4M3 boards)
         - Jumper j12 placement is pins 2-3